jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

   The codebase only uses functional components, avoids direct mutations and favors a declarative style.
 - _The state should not exist_:
-  Keep state to a minimum.
+  Keep the state to a minimum.
 - _There's a component for that_:
   If there isn't, feel free to create it.
 - _No need to reinvent the wheel_:
-  Sometimes, third party packages have already figured it out.
+  Sometimes, third-party packages have already figured it out.

 ## Getting started